SenteonLLC/senteonllc.github.io/docs/settings.md

 | Automatically Enforce (Default) | Senteon will generate an alert and automatically return the setting back to its target baseline value. |
 | Alert and Require Approval | Senteon will generate an alert.
 In the "Alerts" tab, Senteon users with `Manager` role or higher will have the option to choose whether or not they want to return the setting back to its target baseline value. |
 | Alert Only | Senteon will generate an alert and no further action will be taken by Senteon. |

-* Automatically Enforce (Default)
-  * Senteon will generate an alert and automatically return the setting back to its target baseline value.
-* Alert and Require Approval
-  * Senteon will generate an alert.
-In the "Alerts" tab, Senteon users with `Manager` role or higher will have the option to choose whether or not they want to return the setting back to its target baseline value.
-* Alert Only
-  * Senteon will generate an alert and no further action will be taken by Senteon.

 ### Account-wide Guided Setup Decisions